CoderDojo/cp-local-development/README.md

 Give the new `platform` user all the admin privileges, i.e. make them a super user.

 You also need to have [Git](https://git-scm.com/) installed in order to get the Community Platform code from [GitHub](https://github.com/coderdojo).
+You will also need to have [Grunt](http://gruntjs.com/) installed globally: `npm install -g grunt`.

 ## Code Setup